Night Terrors in Babies: What They Are and How to Stop Them

 What Are Night Terrors in Babies?

-A night terror is an episodic sleep disorder in which a baby will scream, cry, or shout out while asleep.
-Your baby may appear awake, but they are actually in a semi-conscious state.
+A night terror is an episodic sleep disorder in which a child will scream, cry, shout out, or thrash their limbs while asleep.
+If your baby is having a night terror, they may appear awake, but they are in a semi-conscious state.

 Symptoms of night terrors in babies include: